SR-22 Insurance: State-by-State Requirements + Cost (2026)

 Non-owner SR-22 — when you have no car

 A non-owner SR-22 policy is liability-only coverage on a person, not a vehicle.
-It is the standard solution for drivers who need an SR-22 but do not currently own a vehicle — typically because the car was sold, totaled, or impounded.
-The policy keeps the SR-22 filing active so the license-reinstatement clock keeps running.
-Coverage extends to any borrowed or rented vehicle the driver operates.
-National annual cost runs $300-$700 plus the SR-22 filing fee.
+It is the usual fix for someone who needs an SR-22 but has no vehicle at the moment, often because the car was sold, totaled, or impounded after the conviction.
+The policy keeps the filing active so the reinstatement clock keeps ticking, and it covers the driver in any borrowed or rented car.
+Expect $300 to $700 a year nationally, plus the SR-22 filing fee.
 See our non-owner car insurance guide for deeper detail.

 If your SR-22 lapses